-A further difference between youth and adult homelessness is that the majority of children in Ireland have a base or somewhere they could potentially return to.
-They may be unable to remain living at home but their parent(s)/guardian or the HSE may still have responsibility for caring for them.
-Adult homeless people are those over 18 years and no agency or body is legally obliged to provide specific services to them, purely on the basis of their homeless status.
+A further difference between youth and adult homelessness is that most children have a base or place of residence where they could potentially live.
+They may be unable to stay living there, but their parent(s)/guardian or the Child and Family Agency may still have responsibility for caring for them.
+However, in the case of adults - people aged over 18 years - who are homeless, no agency or body is legally obliged to provide specific services to them purely on the basis of their homeless status.

-Unaccompanied foreign nationals under 18 years arriving by ferry or air without their family are routinely referred to the HSE.
-The HSE may then decide that an application for a declaration as a refugee should be made on behalf of the minor.
-Specific arrangements will be made by the HSE, in conjunction with the Office of the Refugee Applications Commissioner for the processing of such applications.
-The HSE is responsible for the general care and well-being of the minor and will provide assistance to them.
-Read more about coming to Ireland as a refugee or asylum seeker here.
+Unaccompanied foreign nationals under 18 years arriving in the State by ferry or air without their family are routinely referred to the Child and Family Agency, which may then decide that an application for a declaration as a refugee should be made on behalf of the minor.
+The Agency makes specific arrangements in conjunction with the Office of the Refugee Applications Commissioner forthe processing of such applications.
+The Agency is responsible for the general care and well-being of the minor and will provide assistance to them.

-Many young people who are out-of-home (i.e., have a home but cannot live or return there) come to the attention of the local Gardaí.
-Often, this is because the Gardaí come across young people sleeping on the streets or in other places not designed for night-time use.
-In such situations, the common practice is for the Gardaí to contact the on-duty social worker for the Local Health Office so that emergency accommodation can be arranged.
-Following this, the short-, medium- and long-term needs of the child are assessed by the HSE and where necessary, an appropriate care plan is put in place.
-This may involve the child being returned home or placed in alternative care/accommodation, as appropriate.
+When the Gardaí find young people sleeping on the streets or in other places not designed for night-time use, they generally contact the on-duty social worker for the Child and Family Agency so that emergency accommodation can be arranged.
+This can be in a residential children’s home; in a bed and breakfast; or with foster parents.
+The Agency then assesses the needs of the child for the short, medium and long term and, where necessary, it puts an appropriate care plan in place.
+This may involve the child being returned home or being placed in alternative care/accommodation, as appropriate.

-None of the foregoing should be construed as superseding or diminishing the statutory responsibility of the HSE regarding the care and protection of young people under the Child Care Act 1991 and all staff should be aware of their responsibility to report child abuse as outlined in Children First - National Guidelines for the Protection and Welfare of Children (pdf).
+None of the foregoing should be construed as superseding or diminishing the statutory responsibility of the Child and Family Agency regarding the care and protection of young people under the Child Care Act 1991 and all staff should be aware of their responsibility to report child abuse as outlined in Children First: National Guidance for the Protection and Welfare of Children (2011) (pdf).

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.